Troll 2: Plot

-Michael Waits has always dreamed of being a farmer and arranges a home exchange vacation in which he and his family will move into a house in the rural farming community of Nilbog ("goblin" spelled backwards) for a month.
-The night before the family is scheduled to leave, Michael's son Joshua is contacted by the ghost of his dead grandfather, Seth, warning him that vegetarian goblins want to transform him and his family into plants so that they can eat them.
-Seth tells Joshua that goblins can transform people into plants by feeding them poisoned food or drink.
+Michael Waits dreams of being a farmer, so he arranges a home exchange vacation in the rural farming community of Nilbog for a month.
+Before they leave, Michael's son Joshua is contacted by the ghost of his dead grandfather, Seth, who warns him that vegetarian goblins want to transform him and his family into plants by feeding them poisoned food or drink in order to eat them.
+Meanwhile, Holly's boyfriend Elliot Cooper, decides to go with them.